memfault/interrupt/_drafts/offensive-programming.md

 one is important and worth putting in your state machines.

-Let's pretend we have two states, `kState_Flushing`, and `kState_Committing`, where commit happens after and only after a flush state.
+Let's pretend we have two states, `kState_Flushing`, and `kState_Committing`, where the commit happens after and only after a flush state.
 We can assert this state change in our function as a sanity check.

 ```c